WISE PRE PAY GENERAL TERMS AND CONDITIONS OF ELECTRICITY SUPPLY

 We will not disconnect your supply before 9.00am or after 5.00pm Monday to Friday, or on a weekend.

-There is a reconnection fee payable each time you are disconnected and reconnected after the first reconnection.
+There is a disconnection fee payable each time you are disconnected after the third disconnection.

 In order to be reconnected you must top up your account to an amount equal to the minimum balance plus the reconnection fee, plus any other costs or fees that have been incurred against your account during the disconnection period such as daily fixed charges.